 Remember, Tarot card readers are human, and they want to be liked.
 No one likes delivering bad news like a punch in the face.

 What if he doesn’t love you, and is a cheat?

 But you are about to meet the man of your dreams at the bar where you sit down to get over him, but your question didn’t cover your true love, just the person you were fixated on.

-If you had asked, ‘how can I experience the best possible love match for me in this lifetime,’ the reader could have said ‘keep your options open’ and suddenly you are in a brighter place.
+Maybe you ask, “how can I experience the best possible love match for me in this lifetime?”
+The Tarot card reader may say “keep your options open,” and suddenly, you are in a brighter place.

 When you step back with the big picture questions and allow the cards to give you some big perspective on your little irritations you are using the tool as it was meant to be wielded.